Chinese Medicine FAQ

 If I don’t feel I’m the best person for the job, I have a whole team of experts to refer to, including Osteo, Clinical Pilates, Western GP, Chinese Herbalists, Naturopath, Yoga Instructors, Kinesiologist, other Acupuncturists, detox clinics, Colonic Hydrotherapist, Counsellors, Meditation Instructors.
 I don’t hesitate to refer you on if need be.

 If you can’t see your particular issue listed and want to find out in more detail how we could help, pleases contact us and we can advise you on your particular needs.

 3. What should I expect at a Chinese Medicine consult at Cloud Gate Therapeutics?

 Professionalism and comprehensive care.

-You’ll come in to the Johnston Street studio and fill out a health history.
+You’ll come in to the Smith Street studio and fill out a health history.
 Then we sit, sip some tea and talk about why you’ve come and what you need.

 Diagnostic tools that we use involve questioning, observation, tongue analysis, pulse and abdomen palpation.

 I’ll ask a lot of questions about your body-mind-heart and its systems.
 We talk about your diet, digestion, sleep, energy, exercise, moods, hormones, pain, stress etc.